contactbadblue-blip/Bad-Blue/PRODUCTION_DEPLOYMENT.md

 **How to set it up:**
 1. Go to your Stripe Dashboard: https://dashboard.stripe.com/webhooks
-2. Create a new webhook endpoint with URL: `https://your-replit-app.replit.app/api/webhooks/stripe`
+2. Create a new webhook endpoint with URL: `https://bad-blue.com/api/webhooks/stripe`
 3. Select event: `checkout.session.completed`
 4. Copy the "Signing secret" (starts with `whsec_`)
-5. In Replit Secrets (Tools → Secrets), add:
+5. In Railway environment variables, add:
    - Key: `STRIPE_WEBHOOK_SECRET`
    - Value: `whsec_...` (your signing secret)